Qualitative software engineering research -- reflections and guidelines: Background

 \section{Background}

-In this section, we provide background information regarding subjects related to, and relevant for, the purpose of this theoretical work.
-We present an overview of behavioral software engineering, qualitative research, outline quality standards for qualitative research in general, and, finally, summarize quality standards for qualitative research in software engineering.
+In this section, we provide background information regarding subjects related to and relevant to this theoretical work.
+We first outline the conceptual framework in which we work, contribute, and present an overview of research in behavioral software engineering and qualitative research.
+We outline quality standards for qualitative research in general, and summarize quality standards for qualitative research in software engineering.